 In July 2007, Pádraig Harrington became the first Irishman since Fred Daly in 1947 to win the British Open at Carnoustie.

-In 2007, the Irish International side had success in the Six Nations Championship, including Triple Crowns
+In 2007, the Irish International side had increased success in the Six Nations Championship, including Triple Crowns.

-In July 2008, Pádraig Harrington successfully defended his British Open title.
+In July 2008, Pádraig Harrington successfully defended his title in the British Open.

 In 2008, Kenneth Egan won a silver medal in boxing at the Beijing Olympic Games, and Paddy Barnes secured a bronze medal.